opencv/opencv/modules/highgui/doc/qt_new_functions.rst

     Creates the font to draw a text on an image.

-    :param img: Image where the text should be drawn.
+    :param img: 8-bit 3-channel image where the text should be drawn.

     :param text: Text to write on an image.